 Review the guidelines on topic selection outlined in your assignment.
 Ask your professor or TA for suggestions.

 Talk about research ideas with a friend.
-S/he may be able to help focus your topic by discussing issues that didn't occur to you at first.
+They may be able to help focus your topic by discussing issues that didn't occur to you at first.

 Why use keywords?
-Keywords are important in research because they are highly useful to facilitate an online search for information.
+Keywords are important in research because they are highly useful to facilitate a search for information.
 They open the doors to vast amounts of information.
-Keywords may also be referred to as “search terms.”
+Keywords may also be referred to as "search terms."